pressbooks/docs/docs/ubuntu.md

       enabled: false
 ```

 It should work out-of-the-box.
 If you want to setup staging or production environments, you will need to update all instances of `example.com` and `pressbooks.test` in `~/Code/pressbooks-dev/trellis/group_vars/` to a consistent value.
-For more info, consult the [Trellis docs][15] as that is outside the scope of this tutorial.
+For more info, consult the [Trellis docs][13].

 ## 4. Launch